AMT-2021/AMT/README.md

 Once the project is running locally, you can access it with a web browser on [http://localhost:8080/](http://localhost:8080/).

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests or bugfixes are welcome.
+For new features or other changes, please open an issue first to discuss what you would like to change.

 Constributions must follow the [workflow](https://github.com/AMT-2021/AMT/wiki/Workflow) described in the wiki.